tryretool/retool-onpremise/README.md

 The script will create `docker.env` and `retooldb.env` if successful, else it should call out potential issues to address before rerunning.

 > [!WARNING]
 > We now assume Compose v2 is installed as a plugin accessed through `docker compose`, we no longer use the legacy v1 `docker-compose` syntax.
-You may need to use the latter based on your OS and installation, see [Docker's docs](https://docs.docker.com/compose/releases/migrate/) for more context on the migration.
+You may need to use the latter based on your OS and installation, see [Docker's docs](https://docs.docker.com/compose/intro/history/) for more context on the versions.

 <br>